restackio/examples-python/community/e2b/README.md

 poetry run schedule
 ```

-This executes `schedule_workflow.py` which connects to Restack and runs the `GreetingWorkflow`.
+This executes `schedule_workflow.py` which connects to Restack and runs the `CodeExecutionWorkflow`.

 ## Cloud Deployment